What if you could focus on just five things to make sure that your marriage is a success?

 Some research has indicated in the past that more family time means the couple isn’t as happy; as in, kids make marriages less happy.
 However, these researchers found that high family values correlated with happy marriages.

 Notice the piece in brackets though: it is especially effective when you add couple time.
 They also found that “wives who spend quality time with their spouses once a week or more are about 50 percent more likely to be “very happy” in their marriages.

 In other words, a regular date night appears to be part of the recipe for marital success among today’s parents.”

-Both things together are strongest.
+Both things together are the strongest.
 Celebrate your marriage, celebrate your parenthood.
-Don’t resent the kids because you wish it could be just the two of you, and don’t be so child centered that you have no sense of being a couple as opposed to just co-parenting.
+Don’t resent the kids because you wish it could be just the two of you, and don’t be so child-centered that you have no sense of being a couple as opposed to just co-parenting.
 BOTH AND, not EITHER OR!